Student and Faculty Expectations

-RISD students take responsibility for their education, familiarizing themselves with degree and graduation requirements, as well as all student academic policies and procedures related to registration outlined by the Registrar’s Office.
+RISD students take responsibility for their education, familiarizing themselves with degree and graduation requirements.
+It is also important to know all student academic policies and procedures related to registration.
+These are outlined by the Registrar’s Office.

 To make the most of your advising experience, be sure to do the following:

-- Be proactive: Request at least two appointments per semester, including before next semester registration to ensure that you are on the right path to graduate.
+- Be proactive: Request at least two appointments per semester, including before next semester registration.
+This helps ensure that you are on the right path to graduate.
 Contact your advisor either via email or office phone number.

 - Be prepared: Come to appointments with the information and questions your advisor needs to best guide and support you.

 - Get to know your department and/or division coordinator: Coordinators offer important information about departmental timelines and program/distribution requirements.

 - Explore Registrar’s Office resources: The Registrar is an essential source of information about common student academic processes.
 These include add/drop, Brown University cross-registration, academic policy exceptions and more.

 - Consult the Guide to Guides: This gives a brief overview for navigating your studies and working with your advisor.

 - Review the abridged Guide to Liberal Arts at RISD: The guide breaks down distribution of Liberal Arts credits, first-year requirements and more.